 Panasonic Lumix G Vario 100-300mm f/4-5.6 II OIS

 If there’s one lens that epitomises the size advantages of Micro Four Thirds for telephoto work, it’s this hugely popular 100-300mm zoom.
 One of Panasonic’s earliest lenses for the Micro Four Thirds system in its original guise, it gives a 600mm equivalent range in a very compact package, with optical image stabilisation and fast, silent focusing.

 More recently it’s been updated to a ‘II’ version that adds weather-resistant construction and compatibility with Panasonic’s Dual IS system, in a smart new black-barrel design.
 If you need more reach, then Panasonic’s Leica-branded 100-400mm f/4-6.3 OIS goes all the way to 800mm equivalent, although at a significant premium.

 When Sigma announced two 150-600mm zooms with the same base specifications late in 2014, it looked like a strange decision, but on testing both we found that it does make sense.
 We especially like the Sport version – it’s huge and expensive, but seriously sharp, with impressively fast autofocus.
 It’s not so big that you can’t shoot it handheld at a pinch, although for extended sessions you’ll need a sturdy monopod at least.

-The Contemporary version is smaller and easier to carry, and much more affordable, but it doesn’t give quite the same image quality.
+The Contemporary version is smaller and easier to carry, and a much more affordable telephoto lens, but it doesn’t give quite the same image quality.
 Tamron’s similar 150-600mm zooms are very worthy alternatives, too.

 The fast, full-frame 70-200mm f/2.8 telephoto zoom is a very popular lens.
 We test five of the best proprietary and…